sgtkuncoro/cordova-project/README.md

-# cordova_project
+# cordova_test
-example of cordova project
+a simple project to learn cordova